Automated Construction of Bounded-Loss Imperfect-Recall Abstractions in Extensive-Form Games: Algorithms for Constructing and Solving Imperfect Recall Abstractions

 If $R^{T'}_{T_j, imm}(I) > L^{T_j}_I(T')$ for some $T' \in \{T_j+1, ..., T_{j+1}\}$ (line \ref{alg:abstr_update_bound:condition} in Algorithm \ref{alg:abstr_update_bound}), the algorithm disconnects $I$ in iteration $T'$ from its abstracted information set in $G^{T'}$, resets its regrets to 0 and removes it from $\hat{\mathcal{I}}_b$ (lines \ref{alg:abstr_update_bound:disconnect_start} to \ref{alg:abstr_update_bound:disconnect_end} in Algorithm \ref{alg:abstr_update_bound}).
 If $I$ is disconnected, the average strategy in $I$ in all $T > T'$ is computed $\forall a \in \mathcal{A}(I)$ as

 {

 }

-The average strategy update in eq. \eqref{eq:avg_strat_update} corresponds to the average strategy update descibed in Section \ref{sec:cfr+}, i.e., it does a weighted average of the $b_i^t$ strategies over iterations $\{T'+1, ..., T\}$ with weight corresponding to the iteration.
+The average strategy update in eq. \eqref{eq:avg_strat_update} corresponds to the average strategy update described in Section \ref{sec:cfr+}, i.e., it does a weighted average of the $b_i^t$ strategies over iterations $\{T'+1, ..., T\}$ with weight corresponding to the iteration.